Social-Futures-Lab/cse599social/readme.md

 ## Feedback

 This is a work in progress.
 We are happy to receive your feedback.
-Open a Gitlab issue, submit a merge request, or send an email.
+Open a Gitlab issue, submit a merge request, or send an email (support@cs.washington.edu).